Zelrin/arch-btrfs-install-guide/README.md

 # arch-btrfs-install-guide
-Arch Linux installation guide for a setup btrfs and snapper for an UEFI system, the information is from unicks.eu`s    https://www.youtube.com/watch?v=TKdZiCTh3EM, and Alu`s tutorial https://www.youtube.com/watch?v=dOXYZ8hKdmc
+Arch Linux installation guide for a setup btrfs and snapper for an UEFI system, the information is from unicks.eu    https://www.youtube.com/watch?v=TKdZiCTh3EM, and Arch Linux UEFI step-by-step installation guide https://www.youtube.com/watch?v=dOXYZ8hKdmc from Alu.
-This guide covers the partitioning and GRUB installation for the snapper setup please watch unicks.eu`s tutorial.
+This guide covers the partitioning and GRUB installation for the snapper setup please watch unicks.eu  tutorial.
 I reccommend watching both tutorials and checking if my scripts are correct because I am a Linux begginer and I am prone to typos.

 # The partition layout: